iamdeterminedd/iamdeterminedd/README.md

 In the early years of my career, I started as an Android Developer, using Java.
 Due to my eagerness to grow, I left my comfort zone to embrace new challenges.
 Along the way, I fell in love with working with Python and Javascript.
 However, I'm happy to use whatever tools are needed for the job.

-Besides coding, I love reading personal development books, bonding with my three dogs and three cats at home, and unwinding through immersive video games.
+Besides coding, I love reading personal development books, bonding with my three dogs and three cats at home, watching anime, and unwinding through immersive video games.

 ---